wagaaa/Taffy-Language-Guide/console.md

 This script allows to output sth. on the screen.For example:

     console.show.newline("Hello World!")
-Returns:
+*Return:*

     $ taffy -r HelloWorld.tf
     Hello World!
     $
-In this example, script "show" output "Hello World!" in a newline.
+In this example, "show" output "Hello World!" in a newline.
 Script "newline" allows "show" to output these words in a newline.

 *Another example:*

+    @ Show time and timezone @
     console.show.newline(extra.system.time|extra.system.timezone)
-Return:
+*Return:*

     $ taffy -r time.tf
     22:24 Beijing
     $
-show also allows to output another messages.
+show also allows to output another messages.In Taffy, notices/annotations need to included in tow @.

+## action